Geometrically and diagrammatically maximal knots: Guts and lower volume bounds

 By hypothesis, we have no cycle of tangles in our diagram.
 Thus one of the $T_i$ in Figure~\ref{fig:cycle-tangles} must be trivial or a part of a twist region.
 If trivial, then the square $S_i$ is not normal, which is a contradiction.
 But because $K$ has a diagram with no bigons, $T_i$ cannot contain bigons, so $T_i$ must be a single crossing.
 Note neither $T_{i-1}$ nor $T_{i+1}$ can be a single crossing (it could be that $T_{i-1}=T_{i+1}$), else $T_i$ and this tangle would form a bigon.
 Thus $T_i \cup T_{i-1}$ is a tangle that is non-trivial, and does not bound a portion of a twist region.
 If $T_{i+1}$ is a distinct tangle, then we have a cycle of tangles (possibly after performing this same move elsewhere to move single crossings into larger tangles).

 The only remaining possibility is that there are just two tangles, $T_1$ and $T_2$, and $T_1$ is a single crossing, and $T_2$ is a knotty tangle.
-But then $S_1 \cup S_2$ is a boundary parallel annulus in $M_B \cut DR$, parallel to the double of the ideal vertex corresponding to this single crossing.
+But then $S_1$ and $S_2$ can both be isotoped to encircle the ideal vertex corresponding to the single crossing, as in Figure~\ref{fig:cycle-tangles} (right).
+Then $S_1 \cup S_2$ is a boundary parallel annulus in $M_B \cut DR$, parallel to the double of the ideal vertex corresponding to this single crossing.
 A boundary parallel annulus is not essential. \end{proof}

-\begin{lemma} Let $K_R$ be a hyperbolic link with prime, alternating, twist-reduced diagram with no red bigons and no cycle of tangles, with checkerboard surfaces $B_R$ and $R_R$, and let $E$ be the Seifert fibered solid tori from Lemma~\ref{lemma:step1-cut1}.
-Finally, let $K_{BR}$ be the new link obtained by removing all the blue bigons from the diagram of $K_R$, and let $B_{BR}$ and $R_{BR}$ be its checkerboard surfaces.
+\begin{lemma} Let $K_R$ be a hyperbolic link with prime, alternating, twist--reduced diagram with no red bigons and no cycle of tangles, with checkerboard surfaces $B_R$ and $R_R$, and let $E$ be the Seifert fibered solid tori from Lemma~\ref{lemma:step1-cut1}.
+Finally, let $K_{BR}$ be the new link obtained by replacing any adjacent blue bigons from the diagram of $K_R$ with a single crossing, and let $B_{BR}$ and $R_{BR}$ be the checkerboard surfaces of $K_{BR}$.
 Then

 Thus

 \end{lemma}

 \begin{proof} Because $K_{BR}$ has no bigons, Lemma~\ref{lemma:step2-guts-nobigons} implies the last equality: